Is Life Insurance an Asset? The Definitive Answer

 • Liquidity: Another characteristic of an asset is liquidity.
 Assets can be liquid or illiquid.
 For example, publicly traded stock is liquid, whereas private equity in a business is illiquid.

 • Appreciating/Depreciating: Additionally, some assets are appreciating and others are depreciating.
 For example, real estate typically appreciates, but in an economic downturn it may depreciate.
-Your car would probably not be an asset, unless it is a classic, because its value depreciates over time and it does not put money into your pocket.
+Your car would probably not be an asset, unless it’s a classic, because its value depreciates over time and it doesn’t put money into your pocket.

 • Cash Flow: Some assets are sought after because they create cash flow.
 Real estate is probably the first example that comes to mind but another cash flowing asset would be high cash value whole life insurance.

 So, let’s take a look at some assets.
-For our purposes here we will separate assets into tangible and intangible assets.
+For our purposes here we’ll separate assets into tangible and intangible assets.

 Some examples of tangible assets